Fair and Efficient Completion of Indivisible Goods: General Additive Valuations

 Suppose towards a contradiction that there exists an $\alpha$-\MMS{} allocation that completes $F$.
 Then, agent $i \in N$ must be assigned at least $\alpha \cdot \lfloor \frac{\ell}{i} \rfloor \geq \alpha \cdot \frac{\ell}{2i}$ unallocated goods.
 Since there are $\ell$ unallocated goods, it must be that $\ell \geq \sum_{i \in N}\alpha \cdot \frac{\ell}{2i}$, or, equivalently, $1 \geq \frac{\alpha}{2} H_n$.
 But this contradicts the assumption that $1 < \frac{\alpha}{2}H_n$. \end{proof}

 In the standard setting of fair division, the decision problem of determining the existence of an \MMS{} allocation is in $\Sigma^2_p$~\citep{BL16characterizing}; however, it remains open whether the problem is \NPH{} or even harder.
 A simple reduction from {\sc PARTITION} shows that the search version of the problem is \NPH{}.
 It is easy to see that \MMSCompletion{} includes the above decision problem as a special case.
 Our final result shows that \MMSCompletion{} is \NPH{} even for two agents with additive valuations.
-The proof of this result is deferred to \Cref{appendix:additive}.

 \begin{restatable}{theorem}{MMSTwoAgentAdditiveNPhard} \MMSCompletion{} is \NPH{} even for two agents with additive valuations. \end{restatable}